Global Markets - Business

 c.
 Alternative Investment Funds (AIFs): These include Venture Capital Funds, Social Infrastructure Funds, Infrastructure Funds, SME Funds, Private Equity Funds, Debt Funds, Venture Debt Funds etc.

 - Private Equity desk, headed by General Manager-Private Equity, looks after the portfolio of ~Rs.
 5,000 Crores comprising of Private Equity investments, Strategic Investments and investments in AIFs.
-Bank has also floated three Joint Venture Funds; one with Macquarie group of Australia and two with State General Reserve Fund of Oman.
-Besides, we have also committed Rs 43 Crore in 2 Asset Reconstruction Funds.
+Bank has also floated three Joint Venture Funds; one with Macquarie group of Australia and two with Oman Investment Authority.
+Besides, we also have investments in 2 Asset Reconstruction Funds.

 Treasury Marketing Group